FRC5113/2020-Robot-Java-Template/README.md

 # 2020-Robot-Java-Template

-Hi to whoever's reading this, probably someone on FRC 5113, the Combustible Lemons.
+Hi to whomever's reading this, probably someone on FRC 5113, the Combustible Lemons.
 My name's Vinay, and I was the lead of Software on the team for two years, and the co-president for one.
 I really enjoyed robotics when I was part of the team, and I'm going to make sure to properly comment this template and explain everything